There’s no better introduction to Europe than spending 10 days in Germany.

 If you want the full Mad King Ludwig II experience, start off driving from Munich towards Füssen.
 King Ludwig II spent his childhood at Hohenschwangau Castle, the first castle you’ll encounter off the main road to Füssen.

 Linderhof Palace, located 15 minutes from Oberammergau, was the only building project the Bavarian king saw to fruition.
-Built in Late Baroque (Rococo) style among the deep Bavarian woods, Linderhof Palace has an entirely different feel than the Füssen area castles.
+Built in the Late Baroque (Rococo) style among the deep Bavarian woods, Linderhof Palace has an entirely different feel than the Füssen area castles.

-The real eye-opener at Linderhof Palace though are the well-manicured gardens, set among the shadows of the Bavarian Alps.
+The real eye-opener at Linderhof Palace, though, is the well-manicured gardens set among the shadows of the Bavarian Alps.
 Be sure to check out the grotto where Ludwig would hole himself away for hours on end to reflect.

-Where to Stay in Munich
+Where to stay in Munich

-How to Get to Munich
+How to get to Munich

 The fastest intercity trains jet between Nuremberg and Munich in just over an hour.
-Trains leave frequently throughout the day from the early morning hours until about 11:30pm.
+Trains leave frequently throughout the day, from the early morning hours until about 11:30 pm.

 Driving isn’t quite as quick.
 Expect the car journey from Nuremberg to Munich to take two hours or more with traffic.

 More Germany itinerary ideas & places to visit

 - Visiting at Christmas?
 Don’t forget to take in Germany’s famous Christmas markets!
 Several of the cities listed in this itinerary—Berlin, Munich, Nuremberg, Rothenburg ob der Tauber—host famous Christmas markets.